 EnergySec staff attend a variety of security conferences to keep informed of current issues and inform our membership.

 EnergySec staff provide a monthly briefing to state utility commissioners and staff on security and compliance topics within the industry.

 EnergySec’s online community is available to support collaboration in industry by providing industry-specific online forums.
 This platform is also used to distribute online resources for members and participants.

-EnergySec’s HipChat server is a private instant messaging service provided to community participants.
+EnergySec’s Slack is a private instant messaging service provided to community participants.
 This service provides immediate interaction with EnergySec staff and others in the industry.
 We regularly host chat sessions in conjunction with industry events, enabling real-time discussions and tracking of events by those unable to attend directly.

 EnergySec staff conducts customized, confidential surveys for individual or group organizations as requested.
 These surveys provide much-needed feedback for organizations while providing anonymity to respondents.